proatgram/Obsidian-Vault-Backup/SudoCraft/Sudocraft Save Data Format.md

 ## Players List File
 This file contains the locations to the each player data file for every player that has played the level.
+The first set always has one entry and it includes the folder path to the players folder.
+All of the sets after that have the player name and the player file name.

 ### Set 1
-1. Players file folder locat
+1. Players file folder location
+### Set 1+x...
+1. Player name
+2. Player file name

 ## Player File
 This file contains the player data for a player